mrakesh0608/Sahaay/README.md

 ## Production Build - Android App
 - To generate production ready apk `npm run build-apk`
 - Download apk from [Expo dev](https://expo.dev/)
-- Install and open app in your Android device.
+- Install and run the Android build on your device.